If you’re shopping online for the

 Some sets include 8 balls (or more!) which makes the set look more complete-but to start playing Pickleball you don’t need more than a few balls.

-As mentioned above, the bundles that include just Paddles & Balls CAN save you money so take advantage of those and then if needed add a quality net to round out your own set.
+As mentioned above, the bundles that include just Paddles & Balls CAN save you money – so do take advantage of those and then if needed add then a quality net to round out your own set.

 Pickleball Bundles: Just Paddles and Balls.